pymc-devs/pytensor/doc/library/compile/io.rst

 Input Argument Restrictions
 ---------------------------

-The following restrictions apply to the inputs to ``aesara.function``:
+The following restrictions apply to the inputs to ``pytensor.function``:

 - Every input list element must be a valid ``In`` instance, or must be upgradable to a valid ``In`` instance.
 See the shortcut rules below.